A View to the Preschoolers World

 Common Questions About Preschoolers

-Young teachers and parents might not know exactly what to do to stimulate their preschooler’s minds so their cognitive development reaches its full potential.
-Let me try to give you answers to some of your questions.
+Young teachers and parents might not know exactly how to stimulate their preschoolers’ minds so that their cognitive development reaches its full potential.
+Let me try to answer some of your questions.

 What can I do to help my preschoolers with their Cognitive Development?

 This is very easy to accomplish.
-You only need to provide a rich environment and plenty of opportunities for them to learn new things, develop their curiosity, creativity, and eagerness to learn, such as: going to parks, introducing them to new and positive situations, and giving them different types of materials like puzzles, blocks and paint, and the freedom to create things.
+You only need to provide a rich environment and plenty of opportunities for them to learn new things and develop their curiosity, creativity, and eagerness to learn, such as going to parks, introducing them to new and positive situations, and giving them different types of materials like puzzles, blocks, and paint and the freedom to create things.

 Is there a way for me to help my preschoolers with their Social-Emotional Development?

-Children need to have the opportunity and support to learn new things, experiment and learn what they are capable of.
-The more they try and succeed the more likely they will develop positive self-esteem and their social abilities.
+Children need the opportunity and support to learn new things, experiment, and discover their capabilities.
+The more they try to succeed, the more likely they are to develop positive self-esteem and social abilities.

-The best way to help your preschoolers develop this area is simply to be there for them.
-Positively interact with them, not only talking to them but also participating in their games and activities.
-Encourage them to try new things, and be patient, loving, and responsive.
+The best way to help your preschoolers develop this area is to be there for them.
+Positively interact with them, talking to them and participating in their games and activities.
+Please encourage them to try new things and be patient, loving, and responsive.

 How do I help my preschoolers with their Physical Development?

-The way you can help your preschoolers develop this area is by creating a safe, healthy, and stimulating environment, where they are encouraged to play and investigate, with plenty of opportunities to do a variety of activities that promote their muscle development, both inside and outside the classroom of home.
+You can help your preschoolers develop this area by creating a safe, healthy, and stimulating environment where they are encouraged to play and investigate, with plenty of opportunities to do various activities that promote their muscle development, both inside and outside the classroom and at home.

 How can I create opportunities to help my preschoolers develop their Language and Literacy skills?